Table of Contents

 RV shower heads

 As you know, RVs conserve water.
-One way to do this is to install an RV shower head with high-pressure spray but with a cone that’s narrower.
+One way to do this is to install an RV shower head with high-pressure spray but with a narrower cone.
 This type also resists clogging from hard water.
-A great news is that this does not solely work in RVs, but you may also opt to use this in your own home.
+The great news is that this does not solely work in RVs, but you may also opt to use this in your own home.

 Pros